Hack-Rx/Corona-War/README.md

 1. Excel sheet made using a webcrawler for the website : https://covid.uhcitp.in/status/dashboard
 2. Using the python script upload the data to the firebase-database.

+# Commit 11
+1.Selecting the model and fine tuning